-Before starting, I will give just one important tip.
+First things first, the most important tip.
 If you are traveling to Copenhagen during the winter months, be sure to bring warm clothing.
-Don’t forget your a warm coat, hat, scarf and gloves, because you will definitely need them.
+Don’t forget a warm coat, hat, scarf and gloves, because you will definitely need them.

-Copenhagen is a fantastic city where thenold and the new merge harmoniously.
+Copenhagen is a fantastic city where the old and the new merge harmoniously.
 The beautiful and colorful architectural styles from different historical eras meet the contemporary minimalist Danish Design.
 This combination makes Copenhagen so unique and interesting.

 1. Botanical gardens

 Imagine yourself in a tropical destination and warm up in the high temperatures of the botanical garden.
-In addition to the pleasant temperatures, the botanical garden is certainly worth a visit because of its impressive greenhouses.
+Besides the pleasant temperatures, the botanical garden is certainly worth a visit because of its impressive greenhouses.

 2. Rosenborg Castle

-If you are completely into history or just a fan of impressive architecture, then certainly visit the magnificent Rosenborg Castle, where you will be completely immersed in the Renaissance.
-The castle is fully decorated with furniture that dates from that period and creates a picture of how the aristocracy lived in that era.
+If you are completely into history or just a fan of impressive architecture, then certainly visit the magnificent Rosenborg Castle, where you will be completely immersed in the era of the Renaissance.
+The castle is fully decorated with furniture that dates from that period and creates an image of how the aristocracy lived in that era.